Unicorn-Commander/UC-1-Pro/README.md

 # Run the installer - it handles everything!
 ./install.sh

+# (Optional) Pre-download models for faster startup
+./scripts/download-models.sh

 # Start your AI stack
 ./start.sh
 ```

 That's it!
-The installer automatically configures Docker, NVIDIA drivers, and all dependencies.
+The installer automatically configures Docker, NVIDIA drivers (with Secure Boot support), and all dependencies.

 ## 🖥️ Web Interfaces